shiuandai/Twitter-Clone/README.md

 ## 1. - Design requirements

-Designing a hometown homepage website requires following some rules and taking into consideration that the project is not only a graphic project but a web project too.
-The next sections are crucial for any web project.
+Designing a twitter clone social media website requires following some rules and taking into consideration.

 ### 1.1 - Structure design